-The Royal Dutch Shell plc Annual Report and Form 20-F (this Report) serves as the Annual Report and Accounts in accordance with UK requirements and as the Annual Report on Form 20-F as filed with the SEC for the year ended December 31, 2013, for Royal Dutch Shell plc (the Company) and its subsidiaries (collectively referred to as Shell).
+The Royal Dutch Shell plc Annual Report and Form 20-F (this Report) serves as the Annual Report and Accounts in accordance with UK requirements and as the Annual Report on Form 20-F as filed with the US Securities and Exchange Commission (SEC) for the year ended December 31, 2014, for Royal Dutch Shell plc (the Company) and its subsidiaries (collectively referred to as Shell).
 This Report presents the of Shell, the of Shell and the .
+Cross references to Form 20-F are set out on pages 2–3 of this Report.

 Except as otherwise specified, the figures shown in the tables in this Report are in respect of subsidiaries only, without deduction of any non-controlling interest.
 However, the term “Shell share” is used for convenience to refer to the volumes of hydrocarbons that are produced, processed or sold through subsidiaries, joint ventures and associates.
-All of a subsidiary’s share of production, processing or sales volumes are included in the Shell share, even if Shell owns less than 100% of the subsidiary.
+All of a subsidiary’s production, processing or sales volumes (including the share of joint operations) are included in the Shell share, even if Shell owns less than 100% of the subsidiary.
 In the case of joint ventures and associates, however, Shell-share figures are limited only to Shell’s entitlement.
 In all cases, royalty payments in kind are deducted from the Shell share.

 Except as otherwise noted, the figures shown in this Report are stated in US dollars.
 As used herein all references to “dollars” or “$” are to the US currency.